 Code PTF • 5 Days •

-Paro Tsechu Festival Dzongkhag :- Bhutan, a Buddhist kingdom on the Himalayas’ eastern edge, is known for its monasteries, fortresses (or dzongs) and dramatic landscapes that range from subtropical plains to steep mountains and valleys.
-In the High Himalayas, peaks such as 7,326m Jomolhari are popular trekking destinations.
-Paro Taktsang monastery (also known as Tiger’s Nest) clings to cliffs above the forested Paro Valley.
+Paro Tsechu Festival Dzongkhag :- Bhutan is popular country for preserving its natural and cultural environment.
+Being the Buddhist kingdom is popular for its monasteries, fortresses (or dzongs) that carries their history.
+Similarly, dramatic landscapes that range from subtropical plains to steep mountains and valleys is also reasons behind the Thousands of tourist flow in Bhutan.
+Trekking to Jomolhari is popular trekking destinations of this Himalayan country.
+Also, Paro Taktsang monastery that clings to cliffs above the forested Paro Valley attracts you.

 Local Lodging04 nights